Shooting video in Altadena. Photo: David Swanson

 About Jill Connelly

-She has enjoyed photographing numerous celebrities, athletes and politicians, including Rosa Parks, Shaquille O’Neal and Bill Clinton, but her favorite stories are those of the ordinary people who have overcome hardships and have interesting stories to tell of their journey along the way.
+She has enjoyed photographing numerous celebrities, athletes and politicians, including Rosa Parks, Shaquille O’Neal and Kamala Harris.
+Some of her favorite stories are those of the ordinary people who have overcome hardships and have interesting stories to tell of their journey along the way.

-Jill teaches photojournalism at Pierce College where she is the Chair of the Media Arts department and advisor for the campus newspaper and magazine.
+Connelly teaches photojournalism at Pierce College where she is advisor for the campus newspaper and magazine.
 She has also taught at several other colleges including at Brooks Institute of Photography and with the UCLA Student Media program.
-She also does photography for colleges including Cal State LA and Pierce College.
+In addition, she does photography for colleges including Cal State LA and Pierce College.

 She has a master’s degree in Journalism with a photojournalism concentration from Boston University and a bachelor’s in Communication from the State University of New York (SUNY) Plattsburgh, where she minored in Photography.
 She also completed a social media certificate at Cal State Dominguez Hills and has created social media content for Allied Aid and Pierce College.